-Philippe Favier’s work, while inspired by this movement that is contemporary of him, is distinguished by his ability to constantly renew his plastic expression.
-Favoring a miniature scale, with certain grandiloquence characterizing the art of the time, he immerses himself in an imaginary world linked to photography, cinema and poetry, and borrows as much from everyday scenes as from the vast repertoire of art history, medieval macabre dances or exotic representations of orientalists.
+Favoring a miniature scale, with certain grandiloquence characterizing the art of the time, he immerses himself in an imaginary world linked to photography, cinema, and poetry.
+He borrows as much from everyday scenes as he does from the vast repertoire of art history, medieval macabre dances, or exotic representations of orientalists.
 His works are also linked to a permanent process of collecting objects.
-Thus, Philippe Favier has gleaned old cards, catalogs, photographs and family albums that he reinvested and transformed.
+Thus, Favier has gleaned old cards, catalogs, photographs and family albums that he reinvested and transformed.

 In his early works, the artist used cut-out papers, enhanced with acrylic or colored pencils, and created scenes with historical or mythological accents.
 To this technique, he added the technique of cold enamel, which is still present today in his work.
 The supports of his works are transparent when he handles glass or opaque, with the use of slate or cardboard.
 He has composed series in which references to Bonnard and Matisse constitute tributes and winks to some of the great elders, all on the scale of a postcard.
 Lover of detail, he works as a goldsmith, chisels his figures and guilloches his backgrounds.
 He has rediscovered the patience of the illuminators, to the point of revisiting the mutinous and phantasmagorical convolutions of the medieval manuscripts.